-A fluffy and moist almond flour cake flavored with fresh lemons!
-The frosting is a creamy dairy free blend of coconut butter, honey and lemons.
-A simple and classic dessert that’s gluten free, grain free, dairy free, and refined sugar free!
-This recipe is Paleo and is SCD!
+This fluffy and moist lemon almond flour cake is flavored with fresh lemons and frosted with a creamy, dairy free blend of coconut butter, honey, and lemons.
+It's a simple and classic dessert that's gluten free, grain free, dairy free, refined sugar free, Paleo and SCD!

 I've had the recipe for this lemon cake tucked into my notebook since last summer.
 I worked on it and worked on it and then before I knew it, summer had given way to fall and I'd moved on to sharing with you all things pumpkin.

 Well, last week my little girl turned three (excuse me while I dry my tears) and was adamant about wanting a lemon cake for her birthday.

 This cake is moist and fluffy which can be difficult to achieve when baking with almond flour.
 It has a lovely, tart lemon flavor brought on by the use of fresh lemons that I absolutely love!